adobe/helix-home/hackathons/4-sfo.md

 > What are you planning to show at the end of the week?

+* discuss operational logging (i.e. how can we see what's going on with the Helix microservices and bots) – @tripodsan, @mcorlan, @trieloff
+* discuss customer logging (i.e. how can our customers see what's going on with their own actions) – @tripodsan, @mcorlan, @trieloff
+* review and improve the default Helix VCL and get ideas how to solve [open VCL features](https://github.com/adobe/helix-cli/issues?q=is%3Aopen+is%3Aissue+label%3Avcl) – @drwilco, @ejthurgo, @trieloff

 ### Attendees

 > Who is going to be there?
 Can I come?